What is a MANET ?

 - The nodes can join or leave the network anytime, making the network topology dynamic in nature.

-- Mobile nodes are characterized with less memory, power and light weight features.
+- Mobile nodes are characterized by less memory, power and lightweight features.

 - Mobile and spontaneous behavior which demands minimum human intervention to configure the network.